Making the Right Choice Pt 1 – Camera and Lens

 -You need experience on RED/Alexa (visit your local rental house and they will be happy to set one up so you can get acclimated with the menu)

--You need to understand lens selection (know how and why we choose the lenses we do for the shot)
+-You need to understand lens selection (know how and why we choose the lenses we do for specific shots)

--Learn to pay attention to background lighting (not the back lighting on your subject, rather the lighting used to shape the look of the background)
+-Learn to pay attention to background lighting (not the back lighting on your subject, rather the lighting used to shape the look of the background in the scene)

 There’s a whole lot more to it including a lot of luck, but the things mentioned above will only make you better in the long-run.

 Other things to consider when looking to buy a camera.

 Can I pay this off quickly or better yet pay cash for it?

 If you can pay cash or pay off the camera quickly it’s instantly more valuable to you because you will make a profit sooner.
 If you can pay cash for a 5DMIII for a few thousand bucks and get steady work with it, then it’s a great camera purchase.
 It takes a lot longer to pay off an Alexa Package that costs $80,000 (no lenses) than a 5D Package for $5500 (including some lenses) If your day rate with camera is $2800 for an Alexa and $1250 for a 5D, it’s going to take a hell of a lot longer to start making a profit from the Alexa.
 So at that point which is more valuable to you, the Alexa or the 5D?
 5D all the way.